Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-When traveling around Israel, you won’t have an issue paying with a credit card.
-You’ll find Mastercard and Visa to be more widely accepted than American Express and Discover cards.
-But even with the last two, you shouldn’t find it hard to locate an ATM that accepts them, especially in the larger cities.
+When travelling around Israel, you won’t have any issues paying with a credit card.
+You’ll find Mastercard and Visa to be more widely accepted than American Express, but even so, you shouldn’t find it hard to locate ATMs that accept all card networks, especially in the larger cities.

 Potential credit card fees in Israel

 - Foreign transaction fees.
 Most credit cards issued by Canadian banks come with foreign transaction fees.
 Sitting around 2.5% of the total transaction cost, you’ll need to pay this fee every time you use your credit card outside of Canada.
 Fortunately, there are a few credit cards that charge no foreign transaction fees in Canada.

 - Currency conversion fees.
 If someone gives you the choice of paying in Canadian dollars or Israeli shekels with your credit card, always choose the local currency.
 Paying in Canadian dollars with your card will subject you to a dynamic currency conversion (DCC) that can lead to poor exchange rates and currency conversion fees.
 Pay in the local currency and let your bank do the conversion.

 - Cash advance fees.
 If you use your credit card to withdraw money from an ATM, you’ll face a cash advance fee as well as the cash advance interest rate, which is usually charged from the day you withdraw the funds.
 To avoid the high APR, use your debit card to withdraw funds from an ATM.

 - ATM fees.
 Even using your debit card to withdraw funds from an ATM will likely have you facing an ATM fee.
 To avoid this fee, you can use a debit card issued by a bank that’s a member of an international ATM alliance, such as Scotiabank.

 - Apply for a credit card that charges no foreign transaction fees.